 In this tutorial, we show you how to set up a Google account and list some of the integrations we will take you through during the WordPress configuration stage.

-Before you begin this module, we recommend familiarizing yourself with these training modules:
+Before you start, we recommend familiarizing yourself with these training modules:

 - WordPress Installation Tutorials